distribution/distribution/docs/building.md

 environment.

-If a Go development environment is setup, one can use `go get` to install the `registry` source code from the current latest:
+If a Go development environment is setup, one can use `go get` to install the `registry` command from the current latest:

     go get github.com/docker/distribution/cmd/registry